TimLee2/RiskScript/README.md

 - Ability to Reset quickly to modify input errors

 # Fisher-Yates Shuffle Algorithm
 Randomization is a subtle and tough subject.
-I tried to find a way to randomize the territories so that it is "truly randomized": No player will have territories that are clustered on the map.
+I tried to find a way to randomize the territories so that it is "truly randomized": Each player will have territories that are minimally clustered on the map.
+In other words, a player beginning with a whole continent when other players don't will leave them at a disadvantage.
 I stumbled upon the [Fisher-Yates Shuffle Algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) and the results have been promising with some testing done.
 Although it is not perfect, it does help to perform the shuffling in O(n) time.

 # MORE TO COME
 - Add die-rolling feature